hhuseyincosgun/Real-Time-BTC-Price-Visualization-and-Sentiment-Analysis/README.md

 - **Amazon S3**: Storage for historical data and processed results.
 - **Amazon RDS**: Database for storing structured data.
 - **Docker Containers**: Running sentiment analysis with spaCy and other dependencies.
+- **AWS EventBridge**: To manage and route events between different AWS services.
+- **Amazon EC2**: For hosting applications and running compute workloads.
+- **Amazon ECS**: For container orchestration and managing Docker containers.
+- **AWS API Gateway**: For creating, deploying, and managing secure APIs.

 - **Highcharts**: Frontend library for rendering the candlestick and volume charts.
 - **APIs**:
   - **Binance API**: For fetching real-time BTC price data.
-  - **Reddit API**: For extracting posts and comments related to BTC.
+  - **Reddit API**: For extracting posts and comments related to BTC

 ## Features